nils-imhoff/ansible-bsd-tutorial/chapters/02-ping/README.md

-# Exercise 02 - Ansible Ping Test
+# Chapter 02 - Ansible Ping Test

 Test Ansible connectivity to BSD systems using the ping module.